claremcgillis/Daedalus-Labyrinth/README.md

    find one path through a maze starting at a designated beginning ending at the treasure without reaching any stepping stone more than once,

    The recursive abstraction can
-     find one path through a maze starting one step closer to the treasure ending at the treasure without reaching any stepping stone more than once
+     find one path through a maze starting one step further from the start ending at the treasure without reaching any stepping stone more than once

 # Base Case
    When there is nowhere else to go